-These posts are my thoughts on this world of ours, whatever I think about it at a particular moment, from near and far.
+These posts are my thoughts on this world of ours, whatever I think about at a particular moment, from near and far.
 We may agree or disagree, or change each others’ minds.
 Your best chance at that is a comment in the box on the bottom of every post, and your best chance not to miss anything is to subscribe and get an email every time I post (on the bottom of every page).

 I retagged this blog, “These are the times to remember” (Billy Joel lyrics pluralized), realizing that most of what I write is an important memory on my mind, and maybe yours, that shouldn’t be forgotten.
 Here, we have a place and your two cents in the comments can go a long way.
 Posts on Facebook, Twittter, LinkedIn, Google+ and a few more social media sites that post automatically are just ways to let non-subscribers know there’s something new.

 I’ve been an award-winning TV/Web news producer up and down the east coast, and also an elementary school teacher.
 Now, I’m ready to take the next exciting new step in my long track record of researching, writing detailed facts and informing others about important issues.